In the previous post on binary search, we wrote the following binary search implementation and justified its correctness:

 Recall the structure that we saw in the previous article: we can perform binary

-search on arrays where we have green elements, then red elements, in that
+search on ranges where we have green elements, then red elements, in that

 We can make a similar argument that all red elements must be followed by more red elements.
 Thus, we have a region of green, followed by a region of red.